zariccMilan/fridge-app/README.md

 You can import it into Postman and run requests against:
 - the local backend (`http://localhost:8080`)
 - the Docker-based PostgreSQL setup described above.

+## Caching with Redis

+ The application uses Redis as a cache provider via Spring's annotation-based caching.

+- Redis is started via `docker-compose.yml` (service `redis` on port `6379`).
+- Caching is enabled with `@EnableCaching` and a `RedisCacheManager` configuration (`RedisCacheConfig`).

+Currently cached operations:

+- `CategoryService.getAllCategories()`
+  - Annotated with `@Cacheable("categories")`.
+  - First call loads data from the database and stores the result in Redis.
+  - Subsequent calls return the cached value.

+- `ItemLocationService.getAllItemLocations()`
+  - Annotated with `@Cacheable("locations")`.

+- `FridgeItemService.getAllFridgeItems()`
+  - Annotated with `@Cacheable("fridgeItems")`.

+Cache eviction:

+- Whenever categories, locations or fridge items are modified, the relevant caches are cleared using `@CacheEvict`:
+  - `@CacheEvict(value = "categories", allEntries = true)` on create/update category.
+  - `@CacheEvict(value = "locations", allEntries = true)` on create/update location.
+  - `@CacheEvict(value = "fridgeItems", allEntries = true)` on create/update/soft delete fridge items.

+This ensures that the cached lists are always in sync with the database after write operations.